I before E except after C: Modern views

 There were widespread media reports of this recommendation, which generated some controversy.

 The Oxford Dictionaries website of Oxford University Press states "The rule only applies when the sound represented is 'ee', though.
 It doesn't apply to words like science or efficient, in which the –ie- combination does follow the letter c but isn't pronounced 'ee'."

 David Crystal discusses the rule in his 2012 history of English spelling.
 He first restricts it to the /iː/ vowel, then accounts for several classes of exception.
 He states that, while the exceptions are fewer and rarer than the words that follow the rule, there are too many to learn by heart; the factors are "too great to reduce to a simple rule", but "a basic knowledge of grammar and word-history" can handle them.

 Educationalist Greg Brooks says the long-e qualification "is hardly ever mentioned, perhaps because it is difficult to explain to children"; the except-after-C part "works very poorly"; and the mnemonic "should be consigned to oblivion".

 Exceptions

 The following sections list exceptions to the basic form; many are not exceptions to the augmented forms.

 Words that break both the "I before E" part and the "except after C" part of the rule include cheiromancies, cleidomancies, eigenfrequencies, obeisancies and oneiromancies, as well as Pleistocene from the geologic time scale.

 cie

 Some large groups of words have cie in the spelling.
 Few common words have the cei spelling handled by the rule: verbs ending -ceive and their derivatives (perceive, deceit, transceiver, receipts, etc.), and ceiling.
 The BBC trivia show QI claimed there were 923 words spelled cie, 21 times the number of words that conform to the rule's stated exception by being written with cei.
-These figures were generated by a QI fan from a Scrabble wordlist.
-The statistic was repeated by UberFacts.